-Unlimited Master Mariner & Senior Dynamic Positioning Operator with over 10000 DP hours logged on Semi-Submersibles, Dive Support, ROV, Pipe Lay & Sub-Sea Construction vessels.
+Unlimited Master Mariner & Senior Dynamic Positioning Operator, I received my full DP ticket in 2004 having served on Semi-Submersibles, Dive Support, ROV, Pipe Lay & Sub-Sea Construction vessels.
 I have extensive experience in vessel commissioning, audits, & completion trials.
 Additionally I have served as Marine Representative on multiple vessels.

 Having found my sea legs in 1996 on the deck of the tall ship Concordia I have never wanted to do anything else.
 I write about various marine topics and have been published in industry newsletters and marine websites.
 Following a year long hiatus to finish my Master Mariners certification I am again writing consistently and am interested in partnering up for projects that will build on my experience.

 I recently completed a weeks worth of training with Quality Management International Inc. (QMII) who specialize in training for auditing and understanding various management systems, including a range of ISO certifications, Occupational Health & Safety, and the ISM / ISPS...Read More

 Currently trading in the North Sea, the Lewek Centurion is a pipe lay construction vessel with the capability to lay concrete coated pipe up to 36" in diameter, in 1000m of water.See more

 Working as Marine Rep on behalf of BP I served on board both the Winposh Rampart and her sister ship, the Resolve.See more